VvedantT/DIGITAL-FILTER-DESIGN/README.md

 *DURATION*  :8 WEEKS
 *MENTOR*    :NEELA SANTOSH

+In this project I have first generated the input data using python. the data generated is random noise and saved it in binary form as verilog can only process in binary the that data is filtered and again the output is ploted using matplotlib in python.

 An FIR filter is a type of digital filter where the output is a weighted sum of current and previous input samples.
 The key features in this design include:

 Inputs: